Bennotsi-MTG/Doomsday-Codex/core/pass-the-turn.md

 Consider the following (intentionally) bad example: You cast Doomsday, but lack a draw effect and therefore build:

 ```
--> IU, LED, LED, GP, BW(ToA)         UU (2)      6 Storm
+-> AoI, LED, LED, GP, BW(ToA)         R2 (3)      6 Storm
 ```

-Next turn, for only UU you can draw and cast Ideas Unbound, followed by 2 Lion's Eye Diamonds and Gitaxian Probe into Burning Wish for Tendrils of Agony for 6 storm.
+Next turn, for only R2 you can draw and cast Act on Impulse, followed by 2 Lion's Eye Diamonds and Gitaxian Probe into Burning Wish for Tendrils of Agony for 6 storm.
 Although the mana cost of this procedure is very low, the storm count is a bit of a disappointment.
 Fortunately, it's easy to increase the storm count from this point on.
-If you have 1 more mana you can build IU, LED, GP, CB, BW as a pile for 7 storm for example.
+If you have 1 more mana you can build AoI, BW, GP, CB, LED as a pile for 7 storm for example.
 Together with some cards in hand to play out and some self-inflicted damage from your opponent's fetchlands, that might just be enough.